fgx/fgx.github.io/sandbox/coding-style/readme.md

 Otherwise known as 'Cut and Paste' coding

-The code herin is:
+The code herein is:

 * Made up of individual HTML files
 	* Each file contains all the styling and JavaScript it requires
-* Minimal external dependecies
+* Minimal external dependencies
 	* Only Three.js and ShowDown
 	* Can copy and paste code into a file on your computer, hit `enter` and it runs
 * Designed for students and non-programmers